UBC-MDS/AutoTransformPy/README.md

 ### Installation

-To install AuttoTransformPy:
+To install AutoTransformPy:

-1. Clone AutoTransformPy to your local machine: `git clone https://github.com/UBC-MDS/AutoTransformPy.git`
-2. Navigate to the repository in your terminal.
-3. Install input: `python setup.py install`
+1. In your console, type: `pip install git+https://github.com/UBC-MDS/AutoTransformPy.git`
-4. You can now use AutoTransformPy.
+2. You can now use AutoTransformPy.
 See usage instructions below:

 ### Usage